horsebyte/Shared-Projects/2008 Flight Data/readme.txt

-For this project, I selected the Flight Dataset, only using the 2008 year of data.
+For this project, I explored a flight dataset for the year 2008 provided by the Bureau of Transporation Statistics.

 Key Findings:
 1. Southwest Airlines flew nearly twice as many flights as any other carrier in this dataset.